NHSDigital/vaccinations-app/README.md

 Use maximum 4 chars, otherwise you might not be able to deploy due to max limits on resource names.
 Avoid 'gh' as it is reserved for GitHub.

-- Make sure to build first using
+- Make sure to build a zip artifact for the Vita app and the content-cache-hydrator lambda first using

     ```shell
     npm run build:opennext
+    npm run build:lambda
+    zip -j -r lambda.zip dist/
     ```

 - (optional) Log into AWS if session has expired - run the following command, ignore the browser window that automatically opens and copy the URL output in terminal into browser for HSCIC profile